unbywyd/ungic/README.md

 * Export **scss options** to JSON and directly to html plugin for template generation
 * Integration with an icon plugin (There are two virtual components sprites and font-icons which can be included in sass components)
 * Release implementation
+* (New) now, with the build of the release, it is possible to take out not only additional themes in separate files, but also inversions styles for them!

 # Get started
 * First, install the global library using npm **npm install ungic -g**